kotKolil/OFF/documentation.md

 2. Run in shell command ``sudo docker build OFF ..``
 3. Run in shell command ``sudo docker run OFF``

+# How to use forum

+## How log in system

+To log in system, you need to do this things:

+1. Go to /auth/log or click on "log in" in bottom

+2. Enter you login and password

+3. Click on button "log in" under input fields

+4. If all data correct, you will be replaced to main page

+5. If you entered wrong data, will spawn text "Incorrect user or password".
+You must return to step number 2 and enter right data

+## How register in system

+To register in system, you need to do this things:

+1. Go to /auth/reg or click on "log in" in bottom "reg in"

+2. Enter you data in form

+3. Click on "reg in"

+4. go to email, that your enter in form

+5. You must be recieve  a letter with link, that will activate your account.
+Go to it

+   Congrulations!
+You are registred on forum

+## How create topic on forum

+To create topic on forum, you need to do this things:

+1. You must be logged in system.
+Check, do you authorised on forum

+2. Click to create topic on main page of Forum or go to /topic/create

+3. If you get error "Token has expired", please log in system

+4. Fill form

+5. Click to button

+Congrulations!
+You are created topic on forum

+## How send message on forum

+To send message on forum, you need to do this things:

+1. You must be logged in system.
+Check, do you authorised on forum

+2. Go to topic, in that you want send message

+3. Type your message in form on top

+4. Click on button  near

+5. If message not send, you are not logged in.
+Please, log in

+   Congrulations!
+You are created topic on forum

+## How delete message or topic

+to delete topic or message, you can use buttons near message form in topic or button in messsage

+​	If you not logged in or not moderator, you can not delete messsage or topic

 # Classes

 ## server